 Texan urban legends are very diverse, ranging from a deranged headless horseman to a baby with fangs powerful enough to rip out your throat to children with pitch-black eyes that wander the night.
 Whatever horror you can imagine, you'll likely be able to find it in Texas.
 Check out the list below for some of the scariest stories from one of America's biggest states and vote up the creepy urban legends from Texas that scare you the most.

 Children are creepy in any context, so any urban legend including black-eyed children is bound to turn some heads.
-In the late 90s, a journalist named Brian Bethel was working in his town of Abilene, Texas, when he encountered something that he'll remember until the day he dies.
+In the late '90s, a journalist named Brian Bethel was working in his town of Abilene, Texas, when he encountered something that he'll remember until his last day.

-If legend is to be believed, you don't want to go to the old Bexar County Hospital.
-There, a murderous spirit wandered the halls, killing patients in order of their room number.
+If legend is to be believed, you don't want to go to the Bexar County Hospital.
+There, a murderous spirit wandered the halls, slaying patients in order of their room number.
 It started in one ward in the hospital, where patients kept asking about a particular nurse.
 The staff checked the security cameras and found the patients were seemingly speaking to no one.
-Then the patients started dying in their room number order.
+Then, the patients started dying in their room number order.

-This urban legend is most likely based on the real-life Genene Jones, who was a worker at the hospital who poisoned up to 50 infants during her time there.
+This urban legend is most likely based on the real-life Genene Jones, who was a worker at the hospital who poisoned at least 11 infants during her time there.1,375364Is this creepy?